NotAryanRamani/ignitus-nlp/nlp1/README.md

 ## 1. Markov Chain (Probabilistic Approach)

 Steps:
-1. Import Data and preprocess data.
+1. Import and preprocess data.
 2. Split data into bigrams (pair of 2 characters) and get unique characters.
 3. Create character to index and index to character mappings.
 4. Create look up table using Bigram counts and normalize them to find probabilities.